godiard/help-activity/source/home_view.rst

 .. image:: ../images/Home_fav-search.png

-When a search is started the Activities which don't correspond to the result are greyed out.
+When a search is done the Activities which don't correspond to the result are greyed out.
+If only one Activity matches the search, the full name will replace what has been typed, and pressing enter will launch the Activity.

 List View
 ---------